xyise/xyise.github.io/cv/2022-_Cloudwall.markdown

 - **Interactive risk measurement services**: Jan 2023 - Present

-  I've been responsible for delivering the modeling and analytical implementation components of the company's interactive risk measurement service.
+  I've been responsible for delivering the modelling and analytical implementation components of the company's interactive risk measurement service.

   As of July 2023, the analytics supports: portfolio of digital assets and derivatives including options, perpetuals, and futures; historical simulations of spot price and volatility surfaces; full revaluation of portfolios, capturing non-linear risk; various risk measure computations (VaR, Conditional VaR, etc); sensitivity (Greek) calculations